wavefrontHQ/docs/pages/doc/integrations_pks.md

 ---
-title: VMware Enterprise PKS Integration Details
+title: VMware Tanzu™ Kubernetes Grid™ Integration Details
 keywords:
 tags: [integrations, dashboards]
 sidebar: doc_sidebar
-permalink: integrations_pks.html
+permalink: integrations_tkgi.html
 summary: Learn about predefined alerts, code examples, and more
 ---
-The Wavefront [VMware Enterprise PKS integration](pks.html) includes an overview and setup instructions.
+The [VMware Tanzu™ Kubernetes Grid™ Integration](tkgi.html) enables operators to provision, operate, and manage enterprise-grade Kubernetes clusters.
+The integration itself includes an Overview and Setup instructions.

 On this page, we list predefined alerts and give other details about the integration.

 ## Predefined Alerts for the Integration

-The VMware Enterprise PKS integration provides the following monitoring alerts for PKS.
+The Tanzu Kubernetes Grid integration provides the following monitoring alerts for PKS.
 These alerts are predefined, no additional setup is required.
 You can [create additional alerts](alerts.html#creating-an-alert) from the **Alerts** browser or from charts in the Wavefront UI.

 <table>
 <tbody>